Goncalves2525/real-estate-management-system/docs/sprintC/us011/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** We are having a little issue defining what the sun exposure might be.
-We are not sure what it will be as a value.
-If it's a number that defines how much exposure the house has or if it is just a text saying if it has or hasn't sun exposure.
->
-> **Answer:** Sun exposure will take the following values: North, South, East, or West.

 > **Question:** When the agent declines an order, she has to be removed from the list and system?
 >
 > **Answer:** The order should be removed from the list but not from the system.